TheOverthinkerDev/aigei-audio-downloader/README.md

 3. Click the download button that appears.
 4. The audio file will be downloaded to your device.

-## Changelog

-### v3.0.0
-- **Codebase Refactor**: Complete rewrite of the extension for improved performance and maintainability.
-- **Direct Browser Downloads**: Added support for downloading files directly via the browser.
-- **Smart Download Button**: The download button is now added more intelligently to audio elements.
-- **Improved File Recognition**: Enhanced logic for more accurate file identification.

---
 Have fun downloading your favorite audio files from Aigei!
 If you encounter any issues or have suggestions, feel free to open an issue on the GitHub repository.